From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Steering as a Causal Independence Test

+In practice, we use $\Delta$\textsc{LogOdds} rather than log-probability differences, as they are more likely to be additive at especially high and low probabilities.

+\paragraph{Hypothesis.} Because we observed high disentanglement in \S\ref{sec:exp_correlational}, we expect high feature selectivity and high concept independence.
+Because we observed low completeness, failures in steering should be because steering fails to affect its target concept, and not because a feature significantly affects unintended concepts.

 \paragraph{Results.} We observe (Figure~\ref{fig:independence}) that for each SAE architecture, the expected diagonal trend is present, indicating that steering is increasing the log-odds of the target concept as expected.
-However, in even the best architectures, steering leads to measurable impacts on many unrelated concepts, indicating widespread non-independence.
-Table~\ref{tab:steer_select} quantitatively summarizes these results; best-case scores are high, but mean scores are low, indicating that disentanglement in steering is achieved only for a small subset of concepts.
+However, in even the best architectures, steering leads to measurable impacts on many unrelated concepts, indicating that selectivity is low.
+Moreover, concepts are often affected by many features, indicating widespread non-independence.
+Table~\ref{tab:steer_select} quantitatively summarizes these results.
+Best-case scores are high, but mean scores are lower, indicating that selective manipulability is achieved only for a subset of concepts.

-This underscores the importance of both multi-concept evaluations \emph{and} counterfactual interventions in evaluating concept representations: our correlational analyses did not suggest that interference would be likely in a steering setup, and yet we find evidence of widespread interference.
-This may align with the findings of \cite{arad2025saesgoodsteering}: if input features and output features are truly distinct, then identification of the input features may not say anything about our ability to independently steer.
+This underscores the importance of both multi-concept evaluations \emph{and} counterfactual interventions in evaluating concept representations: the correlational analyses did not suggest that interference would be likely in a steering setup, and yet we find evidence of widespread non-selectivity/non-independence.
+This may extend the findings of \citet{arad2025saesgoodsteering}, who claim that ``input features'' (those detecting a concept in the inputs) and ``output features'' (those controlling the model's use of the concept in its outputs) are disjoint.
+If this is true, then disentangled input features may be irrelevant to our ability to selectively steer.

-To validate that the concepts can be disentangled in the model, and to validate that probe logits are good proxies for concept presence, we show heatmaps of probe accuracies in Figure~\ref{fig:probe_accuracy_heatmap_multi} (App.~\ref{app:probe_acc}).
-We observe that each concept probe obtains high performance on its concept's test set, and achieves random-chance performance on all other concepts.